ECE498-LearnLab/learnlab/server/README.md

 I find `migrate:up` and `migrate:down` the most useful.

+## Setting up your db for the first time
+After successfully running the migrations, you should initially seed your database with data.
+This can be done inside the docker container by running `npx knex seed:run`.
+This will run ALL the seeds.
+Make sure your tables are EMPTY before running the seeds!

 ## Production Database Migration
 After merging a migration file, you need to update the production database with the new schema changes.
 Currently this needs to be done locally (in the server directory) by running the following command: